 Iona Pilgrimage 2017

 Embarking on a journey beckoned by the mystery and adventure of far away lands.
-Nine St Columba College students and three staff will be ‘walking’ in the footsteps of the College’s patron saint, Columba, as part of the College’s 2017 Iona Pilgrimage.
+Nine St Columba College students and three staff ‘walked’ in the footsteps of the College’s patron saint, Columba, as part of the College’s 2017 Iona Pilgrimage.

-Accompanied by three College staff, the students will embark on an educational and spiritual experience where they will gain an understanding of the significant history, important to both the Anglican and Catholic churches, and experience an opportunity to encounter God through prayer and reflection on their own personal and religious journey.
+Accompanied by three College staff, the students embarked on an educational and spiritual experience where they gained an understanding of the significant history, important to both the Anglican and Catholic churches, and experienced an opportunity to encounter God through prayer and reflection on their own personal and religious journey.

 St Columba College, an R-12 co-educational College in Andrews Farm, is a unique Anglican and Catholic school with both churches recognising Saint Columba as a saint.
 The College was established in 1996 as an ecumenical initiative of the Anglican and Catholic Archbishops of Adelaide and is renown for being committed to its Christian heritage and Anglican and Catholic traditions.

-As the students embark on their pilgrimage, their journey will be infused with meaning and intention and often a search for answers.
-They will leave the earthiness of their daily lives and seek to connect with God on a sacred journey to uncover the true self while embracing the practice of pilgrimage.
+As the students embarked on their pilgrimage, their journey was infused with meaning and intention and often a search for answers.
+They left the earthiness of their daily lives and seeked to connect with God on a sacred journey to uncover the true self while embracing the practice of pilgrimage.

 This is the third time the College has organised a pilgrimage for senior students to England and Scotland, with the first journey launched in 2013.
 The College is now anticipating a planned pilgrimage to take place every two years for students to experience a sacred journey, see where Saint Columba settled in 563AD to build Iona Abbey and spread Christianity, and find a sense of identity, beauty, truth and sense of God.

-The itinerary includes various destinations and activities centred on the history and traditions of the two churches in the United Kingdom and on the life, values and mission of Saint Columba.
-The students will visit a number of significant historical sites in London and Edinburgh, such as Westminster Cathedral, Tower of London, Buckingham Palace and Edinburgh Castle, before sailing across the seas by ferry and resting on the shores of Iona.
+The itinerary included various destinations and activities centred on the history and traditions of the two churches in the United Kingdom and on the life, values and mission of Saint Columba.
+The students visited a number of significant historical sites in London and Edinburgh, such as Westminster Cathedral, Tower of London, Buckingham Palace and Edinburgh Castle, before sailing across the seas by ferry and resting on the shores of Iona.